bordagabro/mmmp2/readme.md

 **Main features:**

--          Programable sound effects to play when measuring

--          Measure the resistance mainly of resistors
+- Measure the resistance of almost any resistor, and play a custom mp3 file depending on the result.

+- Built in flashlight

+- Has no addictive 4k screens

--          Flashlight
+- Supports on-device gambling

+- Compatible with the latest Michaelsoft Mimbows 9 release

--          Gambling tool ( professional )
+- Also compatible with Linux based GabrOS systems ( in theory )

--          Windows 9 compatibility

 - Access to the All new GabroAI

 - Built in self-defense functions

--          Phone stand
+- Kickstand

 - Ruler

 - Tape holder

--          Screwdriver base
+- Screwdriver holder

 - Bluetooth keyboard

 - Toaster*

 - Calculator

 - Paperweight

--          Certified watermelon holder
+- Certified watermelon holder**

 - WiFi Access Point

 - HTTP Web server

 - And much more....

+* if lit on fire by an external or internal effect ;) ** certified by me myself